xdy/xdy-pf2e-workbench/README.md

           gold=master, red=legendary, with 'glow' meaning that you are the best in the party.
         * 'Build Npc Spellbook Journal' that builds a journal with the contents of an npc's spell list.
 Courtesy of Avery (Velara).
-        * 'Whirlwind Strike' performs a Whirlwind Strike around the selected token if it has the Whirlwind Strike Feat, has the effect "Reach 'aura' (Workbench)' using the first reach weapon, or failing that the first weapon of any type.
+        * (Experimental) 'Whirlwind Strike' performs a Whirlwind Strike around the selected token if it has the Whirlwind Strike Feat, has the effect "Reach 'aura' (Workbench)' using the first reach weapon, or failing that the first weapon of any type.
 * The compendium "PF2e Workbench Customizable Macros (xdy-customizable-macros)" contains customizable macros